 In Balltown, Breitbach's Country Dining has been serving fried chicken and ham steaks since 1852.
 The oldest continuously operating restaurant in Iowa, it occupied the original frame building until fire destroyed it on Christmas Eve 2007.

 Owner Mike Breitbach, whose family has owned it since 1855, replaced it with a new restaurant resembling the original, and it reopened in June 2008.
 It burned again on Oct.
 24, 2008, but again was rebuilt.

 From Balltown, the road winds toward Dubuque, up the ridge to the stone houses and brick churches of Sherrill, then down again.
 Like the whole rolling stretch, itís ear-popping, as well as eye-filling.

-Trip Tips: Northeast Iowa
+Trip Tips: A road trip through northeast Iowa

 Fall color: Peak color should arrive in the middle of October.